 LBJ Express Project Overview

-What is the LBJ Express project and how is it different from LBJ prior to 2013?
+What is the LBJ Express project and how is it different from LBJ prior to 2015?

 To accommodate the increased traffic, the total 17-mile LBJ Express project incorporates dramatic improvements to I-635 and I-35E in Dallas County.
 This innovative project features rebuilt general highway lanes, a continuous frontage road system, and 13.3 miles of TEXpress Lanes.

-Drivers have the choice of driving on the same number of main general highway lanes at no cost or opting to pay to drive on the new TEXpress Lanes.
+Drivers have the choice of driving on the same number of main general highway lanes at no cost or opting to pay to drive on the TEXpress Lanes.
 Motorists who choose to use TEXpress Lanes can expect a reliable, predictable trip through this frequently-congested corridor.

-The LBJ Express improvements were designed, financed and built by the LBJ Infrastructure Group LLC (LBJIG), which was selected by the Texas Transportation Commission after a rigorous, competitive public bidding process.
+The LBJ Express improvements were designed, financed and built by the LBJ Infrastructure Group, (LBJIG), which was selected by the Texas Transportation Commission after a rigorous, competitive public bidding process.
 In addition, LBJIG is responsible for operations and maintenance of the 17-mile LBJ Express, including its frontage roads, bridges and general highway lanes, and 13.3 miles of tolled LBJ TEXpress Lanes.

 How much has LBJ Infrastructure Group invested in the LBJ Express project?